f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab2/lab2.rst

 Inserting AI Gateway in the traffic flow
 ########################################

-Now that we have an understanding of what AI Gateway let's explore how AIGW is deployed in our environment and how it is integrated with the Arcadia Crypto application.
+Now that we have an understanding of what AI Gateway is, let's explore how AIGW is deployed in our environment and how it is integrated with the Arcadia Crypto application.

-For reference the **AI Gateway** documentation can be found here: :ext_link:`https://aigateway.clouddocs.f5.com/`.
+For reference, the **AI Gateway** documentation can be found here: :ext_link:`https://aigateway.clouddocs.f5.com/`.

 .. image:: ../pictures/Slide4.PNG
    :align: center

-1. From now on the configuration we will do is from the Jumphost bash, to access it go to **Access** under **Jumphost** -> **Web Shell** and change to the **ubuntu** user.
+1. From now on, all configuration will be done from the Jumphost bash.
+To access it, go to **Access** under **Jumphost** -> **Web Shell** and switch to the **ubuntu** user.

    .. code-block:: console

      su ubuntu

-2. AIGW has been deployed using helm in the **AIGW** namespace.
+2. AIGW has been deployed using Helm in the **AIGW** namespace.

    .. code-block:: console